1SoftwareCompany/1nception.AtomicAction.Redis/README.md

-# Cronus.AtomicAction.Redis
+# One.Inception.AtomicAction.Redis
-An implementation of `Cronus.AtomicAction` using distributed locks with Redis
+An implementation of `1nception.AtomicAction` using distributed locks with Redis

 (*Source:* https://redis.io/topics/distlock)